tencentyun/intlcloud-documents/product/网络/私有网络2018-09-13/购买指南/计费概述_intl.md

 - Intra-region communication over private network is free of charge.
 This means that communication among instances in different subnets does not incur bandwidth fees, and intra-region peering connections are free of charge too.
-- The prices of Tencent Cloud services in VPCs are the same as in basic networks with no surcharges, such as CVM and TencentDB.
+- Tencent Cloud service prices in VPC and basic networks are the same.
+There are no surcharges such as CVM and TencentDB.

 #### Paid Products:

 - Communication over public network incurs fees.
 For more information, see [Overview of Public Network Billing](https://cloud.tencent.com/document/product/213/10578).

 - NAT gateways, VPN gateways and cross-region peering connections are paid services.
-For more information, see below.
+See below for more information.

 ## NAT Gateway
-NAT Gateway is charged based on both gateway usage (per hour) and traffic generated from Internet access.
+NAT Gateway charge consists of  the gateway usage (billed hourly) and the Internet access traffic.

 - See the table below for gateway fees.